Explains how to connect a store and postage account, and how to set your label layout when you log in for the first time.

 Settings > Printing > Printing Setup > Label Document Options.

-Next, you'll import orders from your connected store.
+Next, you will import orders from your connected store.